jotixh/ConversationThreadsTwitter/README.md

 ## Plain

-[1] Herrera, Jose; Poblete, Barbara; Denis, Parra.
+* Herrera, Jose; Poblete, Barbara; Denis, Parra.
 Learning to Leverage Microblog Data for QA.
-In Proceeding of European Conference on Information Retrieval (2018).
+In Proceeding of European Conference on Information Retrieval ECIR (2018).

 ## Bibtex